psychdatascience/FDS-CourseOne/tutorial005.md

 #### Create a repository: Using the Web User Interface (Web UI).

-Next create a new repository.
+Next, create a new repository.
 Importantly, the name of the repository should *match* your GitHub user ID (in my case the repository will be named `francopestilli` because that is my user ID on github, see here: https://github.com/francopestilli

 [![This is a video showing how to create a new repository using the graphical interface on GitHub.
 The name of the repository is special as it matches the user's ID.](https://img.youtube.com/vi/qijRlJpBm9A/0.jpg)](https://www.youtube.com/watch?v=qijRlJpBm9A).

-After all this, if you navigate to your GitHub Resume Repository: https://github.com/yourUserName/yourUserName (change the URL to use your real user name), you will see something like the following:
+After all these steps, you can navigate to your GitHub Resume Repository: https://github.com/yourUserName/yourUserName (hint: change the URL to use your real user name), you will see something like the following:

 <img width="1393" alt="YourGitHubResumeRepo" src="https://user-images.githubusercontent.com/2119795/151894081-ecb31b0e-9556-4911-a37d-5326db550f0b.png">